 - a) The Department of Public Works will contract on an annual basis with local contractor(s) for snow removal augmentation to the City.
-Contractor personnel will normally be assigned residential zones, City parking lots within the central business district and assist with post storm removal of snow from the central business district. - b) Contractor personnel will be incorporated into this plan (APPENDIX VI-1).
+Contractor personnel will normally be assigned residential zones and assist with post storm removal of snow from the Central Business District. - b) Contractor personnel will be incorporated into this plan (APPENDIX VI-1).
 This appendix will be updated annually and a copy will be provided to each contractor.
 The appendix will be specific and detail performance standards for each area of responsibility. - 3.
 OTHER AGENCIES STATE, COUNTY AND CITY OF LANSING (See Appendix IX) - 4.
-LEAVENWORTH PUBLIC SCHOOLS INCLEMENT WEATHER PROCEDURE/FORT LEAVENWORTH

-(See Appendix X)
+LEAVENWORTH PUBLIC SCHOOLS INCLEMENT WEATHER PROCEDURE/FORT LEAVENWORTH (See Appendix X)